zh30/native-translate/README.md

 ## Install from source

 1. Install dependencies: `pnpm install`
-2. Build the extension: `pnpm build`
+2. Development: `pnpm dev` (builds to `dist/` and enables auto‑reload in development)
 3. Open `chrome://extensions`
 4. Enable “Developer mode”
 5. Click “Load unpacked” and select the `dist` folder
+6. Production build: `pnpm build` (also produces `Native-translate.zip` in the project root)

 ## Usage

 - Open the popup (toolbar icon)
   - Pick a target language
   - Choose the hover modifier (Alt/Control/Shift)
+  - Optionally set “Input target language” for typing translation
   - Click “Translate current page” for full‑page translation
 - Hover‑translate: hold the selected modifier and hover a paragraph; a translation is appended under the original
+- Inline input translation: in an input/textarea/contenteditable, press space three times to translate your typed text to the chosen “Input target language”
-- A small overlay shows model download and translation progress when needed
+- The overlay shows model download and translation progress when needed
 - Special pages (e.g., `chrome://`, some store pages) do not allow script injection
 - Re‑running full‑page translation clears old inserted translations and re‑inserts with the new target